atomictag/incremental-bars/README.md

     hoistedStatics           : object (default undefined) : an object that hoists the statics used in the template.
 Useful for precompiled templates (see "Precompiling templates") generateKeysForStaticEl  : boolean (default false) : Whether keys should be auto-generated for elements with only static properties generateKeysForAllEl     : boolean (default true) : Whether keys should be auto-generated for ALL elements.
 Takes precedence over generateKeysForStaticEl

+NOTE: if no transpilerOptions (or no supported 'backend' identifier) are passed to compile / precompile, Handlebars behaves as normal (HTML strings are produced):

 Precompiling Templates